 Can I Get Around Costa Rica Without Knowing Spanish?

 However, don’t count on all Costa Ricans speaking English (one of the things to know about Costa Rica before you go).
-Small family run hotels may not speak much English and bus/taxi/shuttle drivers know none, little or basic English.
-We recommend writing down Spanish words and phrases if you have special needs like allergies, dietary restrictions, disabilities, etc.
+Small family run hotels may not speak more than basic English, local restaurant workers may speak very basic or no English and bus/taxi/shuttle drivers know none, little or basic English.

-If you want to practice your Spanish, go for it!
+And if you want to practice your Spanish, go for it!
 Locals appreciate it, even if it’s broken Spanish.
 Refresh your high school Spanish with our downloadable Spanish cheat sheet!

 When is the Best Time to Visit Costa Rica?

-The best time to visit Costa Rica will depend on the type of vacation you want.
-If all you want is sun and beach, the best time to visit is the dry season, or Costa Rica’s summer.
 The sunniest and driest months are January – April or October on the Caribbean coast.
-December is also a great month as it is right at the start of dry season but it is very busy with the Christmas and winter holidays.
+December is also a great month.
+It’s right at the start of dry season but it is very busy with the Christmas and winter holidays.

 You can read more about the best time to visit Costa Rica in this post.